 Questions appear with a text box where applicants can type their response.
 You can set the maximum number of characters that applicants can enter.
 If you want the question to appear as a short, one-line answer, set the character limit to 50 characters.
 If you want applicants to enter a longer answer, set the character limit to 250 characters or more.

 Questions appear with radio buttons where applicants can choose from two responses.
+After you add your answer values, you can reorder them by dragging and dropping.

 Section Text Box